-I am so in love with this Fireball Whiskey Caramel Sauce that I couldn’t stop myself from making something else with Fireball.
-Earlier in the season, I’d brainstormed a few Fireball ideas for fall, and was only going to share one of them – the caramel sauce – but that sauce is so.ridiculously.good that I couldn’t resist experimenting more with Fireball.
-I wanted to include it in some type of baked good this time around.
+I am so in love with this Fireball Whiskey Caramel Sauce recipe that I couldn’t stop myself from making something else with Fireball.
+Wait till you try this Fireball Apple Crisp!!!
+It’s heaven-sent.
+Earlier in the season, I’d brainstormed a few Fireball ideas for fall, and was only going to share one of them – the caramel sauce – but that sauce is so ridiculously good that I couldn’t resist experimenting more with Fireball.

 I based this Fireball Apple Crisp recipe from my Apple & Tart Cherry Crisp.
 That’s been my go-to apple crisp recipe for about a decade, and so it makes for a great starting point for another apple crisp variation.
 The apples bake up soft and nicely spiced.
 They bake in a bath of apple cider, so it enhances the flavor of the apples.
 I love the cherries in that recipe because they are tart, but sweet, and they get very plump and juicy as they bake.